| Name | Size |

 | xikeyring/kernel_keyring.py | 1291B |

-| xikeyring/keyring.py | 6539B |
+| xikeyring/keyring.py | 6008B |

 | xikeyring/org.freedesktop.Secrets.xml | 5747B |

-| xikeyring/prompt.py | 2184B |
+| xikeyring/prompt.py | 2282B |

 xi keyring

-a simple and extensible alternative for gnome-keyring.
+A simple and extensible alternative to gnome-keyring that implements

-gnome-keyring is tightly integrated into the linux desktop.
+gnome-keyring is tightly integrated into the Linux desktop.
 There are many

 other password managers with interesting features.
 Just to name a few: